Akan art: Stools

 Akan Chief’s stools are highly revered symbols of authority in Akan society.
 These stools often display elaborate metal decorations such as geometric patterns or animal iconography.
 The stools represent a chief's personal identity in relation to their role as leaders, making them a crucial signifier of the individual's power.
 The stools garner significance as they are only granted to chiefs regarded as loyal commanders to the king.
 The stools of favored chiefs are blackened with smoke in a ritual upon the chief's passing and stored in a special room.

 The golden stool of the king is the most revered.

 Jewelry

 Jewelry takes a variety of forms in Akan culture.
-The Akan people create neck-wear, wrist bands, elbow-wear, knee-wear, and ankle-wear.
+The Akan people create neck-wear, wrist bands, elbow-wear, knee-wear, finger adornment such as rings, and ankle-wear.
 Gender-specific jewelry includes hat pins and headbands for men and earrings and hairpins for the women.
 Historically, wearing gold was an honor reserved for the rulers and social elite, but nowadays anyone with the means to acquire them may wear gold adornments.
+Royal Finger rings(kawa) were primarily worn by Akan chiefs as one piece of their ceremonial regalia.
+The size and expressive design of the rings are worn together on several fingers.
 Such beliefs vary between different principalities in the region, some being more egalitarian than others.
 When dressed in State, chiefs and their entourages decorate themselves heavily with gold.
 Jewelry was not only used for decoration; some gold adornments held specific powers and could be worn for protection.
 Due to the generative power associated with gold in Akan society, some women would wear precious gold beads around their waist to enhance fertility.